Agile-Labs-Tech/agilelabs-isms-policy/03 Doc-Rec control/README.md

 ### Documents with the lowest confidentiality level

 1. In case of documents to which access is allowed for all employees within ISMS scope, TL must publish them on the Agile Lab git repository, in the folder titled &quot;ISMS&quot; with reading rights only.
 When a new document or new document version is published, TL must inform all employees listed as users of the document by e-mail.
-If a printed version of the document must be delivered to some employees, this is the responsibility of TL.
-2. If there is an older version of the document, TL must delete it from the valid documents folder and move it to ISMS archive.
+2. If there is an older version of the document, TL must delete it from the valid documents folder and move it to ISMS obsolette folder.
 If there are older versions of printed documents, TL must collect all such documents, and destroy all copies; except the signed original from the most recent version, which must be duly stored – such originals must be marked as &quot;Obsolete&quot;.

 ### Documents with higher confidentiality level